sangria-graphql/sangria-graphql.github.io/learn.md

 In order to ensure generic classification of fields, every field contains a generic list or `FieldTag`s which provides a user-defined meta-information about this field (just to highlight a few examples: `Permission("ViewOrders")`, `Authorized`, `Measured`, `Cached`, etc.).
 You can find another example of `FieldTag` and `Middleware` usage in [Authentication and Authorisation](#authentication-and-authorisation) section.

+## Query Reducers

+Sometimes in can be helpful to perform some analysis on a query before execution it.
+An example is complexity analysis: it aggregates the complexity of all fields in the query and then rejects the query without executing it if complexity is too high.
+Another example is gathering all `Permission` field tags and then fetching extra user auth data from external service if query contains protected fields.
+This need to be done before query started to execute.

+Sangria provides a mechanism for this kind of query analysis with `QueryReducer`.
+Query reducer implementation will go through all of the fields in the query and aggregate them to a single value. `Executor` will then call `reduceCtx` with this aggregated value which gives you an opportunity to perform some logic and update the `Ctx` before query is executed.

+Out-of-the-box sangria comes with several `QueryReducer`s for common use-cases:

+* `QueryReducer.measureComplexity` - measures a complexity of the query
+* `QueryReducer.rejectComplexQueries` - rejects queries with complexity above provided threshold
+* `QueryReducer.collectTags` - collects `FieldTag`s based on partial function

+Here is a small example of `QueryReducer.collectTags`:

+{% highlight scala %}
+val fetchUserProfile = QueryReducer.collectTags[MyContext, String] {
+  case Permission(name) ⇒ name
+} { (permissionNames, ctx) ⇒
+  if (permissionNames.nonEmpty) {
+    val userProfile: Future[UserProfile] = externalService.getUserProfile()

+    userProfile.map(profile ⇒ ctx.copy(profile = Some(profile))
+  } else
+    ctx
+}

+Executor.execute(schema, query,
+  userContext = new MyContext,
+  queryReducers = fetchUserProfile :: Nil)
+{% endhighlight %}

+This allows you to avoid fetching user profile if it's not needed based on the query fields.
+You can find more information about the `QueryReducer` that analyses a query complexity in the [Query Complexity Analysis](#query-complexity-analysis) section.

 ## Built-in Scalars